rhel-labs/learn-katacoda/ansible-example/step3.md

 host01
 ```

-Finally we have our two managed hosts in a group named *web*
+and one group named *web* with our two managed hosts

 ```
 [web]